TroisJava-Hackfest2024/A3KUY_bytroisjava/README.md

 Our Member

-Farah Alif Nabila as Hipster
+-Farah Alif Nabila as Hipster
-Dwi Danty Aisya as Hustler
+-Dwi Danty Aisya as Hustler
-Nabila Aishi Octaviana as Hacker
+-Nabila Aishi Octaviana as Hacker